Transformers: Rescue Bots

 Relating to other Transformers series/continuities, Rescue Bots features human and Autobot allies as well as a toy line.

-The original toy line and the storybook series features the team of Chief Charlie Burns (Optimus Prime's and Hoist's partner), an adult Cody Burns (Heatwave's partner), Sawyer Storm (Blades' and Medix' Partner), Walker Cleveland (Boulder's partner), Billy Blastoff and Jack "Hunter" Tracker (Chase's partners), and Axel Frazier (Bumblebee's partner).
+The original toy line and the storybook series feature the team of Chief Charlie Burns (Optimus Prime's and Hoist's partner), an adult Cody Burns (Heatwave's partner), Sawyer Storm (Blades' and Medix's partner), Walker Cleveland (Boulder's partner), Billy Blastoff and Jack "Hunter" Tracker (Chase's partners), and Axel Frazier (Bumblebee's partner).

 The TV series features Chief Charlie Burns (Chase's partner), Cody Burns as a child (Optimus Prime's and Salvage's partner), Dani Burns (Blades's partner), Kade Burns (Heatwave's partner), and Graham Burns (Boulder's partner), as well as Doc Greene and Francine Greene as supporting characters (who later in the series become temporary partners to the Autobot High Tide).
-Season 1 is available for streaming via Netflix.
+Season 1 is available for streaming via Roku.
 Hasbro has also made seasons 1–3 available digitally on iTunes and on YouTube through a paid subscription.

 The trailer for the fourth season was released on January 22, 2016 which shows an older Cody Burns and a female rescue bot named Quickshadow.
 Season 4 first aired on April 23, 2016 and ended on October 22, 2016, lasted for four years.
 104 episodes have been produced.
 As of its fourth season, Rescue Bots is the longest-running Transformers series, surpassing The Transformers, which aired for 98 episodes.

 On June 6, 2017, it was announced that the series had ended production and would be succeeded by Transformers: Rescue Bots Academy.
-Though, the cast did not reprise their roles in the series.
+None of the cast members reprised their roles in the series.